 LILACS – Latin American and Caribbean Literature in Health Sciences is the index of the health scientific and technical literature in Latin America and the Caribbean (LA&C) regionally coordinated by the Latin American and Caribbean Center on Health Sciences Information (BIREME), which for 31 years has contributed to increasing the visibility, access and quality of information in the Region.
 LILACS is freely available to access through the Virtual Health Library (VHL) and its own portal.

-The LILACS index is a public good collectively built by a Collaborating Network comprising 900 cooperating centers and libraries that index articles from 923 journals, lilacs_enbooks and monographic materials, theses and non-conventional documents (gray literature) published in the LA&C countries, with a strong emphasis inPublic Health.
+The LILACS index is a public good collectively built by a Collaborating Network comprising 900 cooperating centers and libraries that index articles from 923 journals, books and monographic materials, theses and non-conventional documents (gray literature) published in the LA&C countries, with a strong emphasis inPublic Health.

 One of BIREME’s commitments fulfilled through LILACS as a Regional Health Information Center is to perform the bibliographic control and promote the dissemination and quality of the scientific and technical literature produced and published in LA&C countries, especially literature indexed in international indexes, such as MEDLINE.